CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365PrestageUp2000.md

 ## Prestage Up to 2000 Users
 {: .no_toc }

 There are multiple approaches available to migrating data with CloudM Migrate.
 The following approach will prestage email and documents older than 30 days as a batch.
-This will be followed by a Delta Sync for recent data after DNS cutover for a complete lossless migration.
+This will be followed by a Delta Sync to migrate recent data after your DNS cutover for a complete lossless migration.

 This approach eliminates user confusion from recent items being moved as they created and categorized.
 The result will be a more accurate account of recent changes on the destination.